ml729/org-habit-stats/README.md

 By default, $\alpha = 0.052$ is calibrated so that $66$ consecutive completions reaches a habit strength of $97$ (based on the idea that it takes 66 days to form a habit).

-To calibrate it such that $N$ consecutive completions reaches a habit strength of $S$, use the following formula:
+To calibrate it such that $n$ consecutive completions reaches a habit strength of $S$, use the following formula:

 $$\alpha = 1 - \sqrt[n]{1 - S}$$